-As a result of the Merger, the existing exchangeable shares (collectively, the 'Exchangeable Shares") of CannBioRex Purchaseco ULC and/or Katexco Purchaseco ULC were adjusted in accordance with the share provisions in the articles of CannBioRex Purchaseco ULC or Katexco Purchaseco ULC, as applicable, governing the Exchangeable Shares such that they were multiplied by the exchange ratio for the Merger and became exchangeable into shares of common stock.
+As a result of the Merger, the existing exchangeable shares (collectively, the 'Exchangeable Shares') of CannBioRex Purchaseco ULC and/or Katexco Purchaseco ULC were adjusted in accordance with the share provisions in the articles of CannBioRex Purchaseco ULC or Katexco Purchaseco ULC, as applicable, governing the Exchangeable Shares such that they were multiplied by the exchange ratio for the Merger and became exchangeable into shares of common stock.
 The Exchangeable Shares entitle the holders to dividends and other rights that are substantially economically equivalent to those of holders of common stock, and holders of Exchangeable Shares have the right to vote at meetings of the stockholders of the Company.
 An aggregate of 264 shares of common stock are reserved for issuance to the holders of the Exchangeable Shares upon the exchange thereof.

-Pursuant to the Business Combination Agreement, 52,500 of the Merger Consideration Shares (such shares, the 'Escrow Shares') were deposited into an escrow account to serve as security for, and the exclusive source of payment of, our indemnity rights under the Business Combination Agreement, all of which were planned to be released to the same stockholders 12 months following the Closing of the Business Combination, but for a claim made by Dr. Krauss against these shares which is pending.
+to serve as security for, and the exclusive source of payment of, our indemnity rights under the Business Combination Agreement, all of which were planned to be released to the same stockholders 12 months following the Closing of the Business Combination, but for a claim made by Dr. Krauss against these shares which is pending.